-The Credit Union will continue to operate an ethical, sustainable (both financially and environmentally) and socially beneficial financial institution that aims to create a positive social impact by putting customers and community at the centre of decision-making.
+The organisation will continue to operate an ethical, sustainable (from a financial, and environmental perspective) and socially beneficial financial institution that aims to create a positive social impact by putting customers and community at the centre of decision-making.

-Further information about likely developments in the operations of the organisation and the expected results of those operations in future financial years has not been included in this report because disclosure of the information would be likely to result in unreasonable prejudice to the institution.
+Further information about likely developments in the operations of the organisation, and the expected results of those operations in future financial years, has not been included in this report because disclosure of the information would be likely to result in unreasonable prejudice to the institution.